The-Back-Corner/the-back-corner.github.io/index.md

 ![](images/signin.png)

-* on the account page, you can see your favorite restaurants, reviews, and your user account information.
+* On the account page, you can see your favorite restaurants, reviews, and your user account information.

 ![](images/accountpage.png)

-* you can change your password
+* You can change your password

 ![](images/change-password.png)

-* or deactivate your account
+* Or deactivate your account

 ![](images/delete-account.png)